JanaKat-git/MovieRecommender/README.md

 1) Run `application.py`
 2) Open link in Browser
-3) Use trained model to make recommendations for user (input in Web Interface)
+3) Use trained model to make recommendations for user (input in web interface)